Vyral/base-template/_posts/2020-02-17-5-ways-to-make-use-of-your-tax-return.md

 {% include pullquote.html %}

 **4\.
 Put it into an investment vehicle**.
 Whether it’s an RSA, Roth IRA, or something similar, you can make tax-free gains here.
-Disclaimer: I’m not a financial professional so make sure you contact one before doing this.
+Disclaimer: I’m not a financial professional, so make sure you contact one before doing this.

 **5\.
 Make upgrades to your house**.
 This is a great opportunity for you to reach out to your real estate agent to figure out which upgrades and improvements will bring you the most money in return when you sell down the road.